-Referral Parent/Guardian Contact Disciplinary Action Law Enforcement Contact Staff member refers student to S.A.P. team or counselor.
-Through the S.A.P. team None None Staff member contacts student's counselor and completes an S.A.P. referral.
-Through the S.A.P. team None None Staff member must make S.A.P. referral; Consult with student's principal to see if Drug/Alcohol testing is appropriate.
-Through the S.A.P. team or principal Refer to Drug/Alcohol policy regarding the Reasonable Suspicion clause.
-None Staff member must make S.A.P. referral; Consult with student's principal to see if Drug/Alcohol testing is appropriate.
-Principal or nurse will contact parent/guardians, as appropriate.
-Refer to the district's Drug and Alcohol testing policy, if appropriate.
-Otherwise, the disciplinary action described in 2B, 2C, and 2D will be implemented.
+Referral Parent/Guardian Contact Disciplinary Action Law Enforcement Contact Contact ACTION Contact Staff member refers student to SAP team or counselor.
+Through the SAP team None None Staff member contacts student's counselor and completes an SAP referral.
+Through the SAP team None None Staff member must make SAP referral; Consult with student's principal to see if Drug/Alcohol testing is appropriate.
+Through the SAP team or principal Refer to Drug/Alcohol policy regarding the Reasonable Suspicion clause.
+None Staff member must make SAP referral; Consult with student's principal to see if Drug/Alcohol testing is appropriate.
+Principal or nurse will contact parent/guardian as appropriate.
+Refer to the district's Drug and Alcohol testing policy if appropriate.
+Otherwise, the disciplinary action described in 2B, 2C and 2D will be implemented.
 Law enforcement officials will be notified if safety of victim or school population is at risk or if controlled substance or alcohol is found.
-If controlled substances are found, the principal will complete a mandatory referral to the S.A.P. team Principal will contact parent/guardians, as appropriate.
-If it is confirmed that a student is in possession of a controlled substance, paraphernalia or alcohol or he/she is under the influence of a controlled substance or alcohol, the following will occur: 1st offense: 10-day suspension and a mandatory drug/global sessessment by a If alcohol or controlled substance(s) are found, the principal will contact law enforcement officials.
-Principal will complete a mandatory referral to the S.A.P. team.
-Principal will contact parent/guardians. drug/alcohol assessment by a licensed drug/alcohol agency.
+If controlled substances are found, the principal will complete a mandatory referral to the SAP team.
+Principal will contact parent/ guardian as appropriate.
+If it is confirmed that a student is in possession of a controlled substance, paraphernalia or alcohol or he/she is under the influence of a controlled If alcohol or controlled substance(s) are found, ,the principal will contact law enforcement officials.
+Principal will complete a mandatory referral to the SAP team.
+Principal will contact parent/ guardian. substance or alcohol, ,the following will occur: 1st offense: 10 day suspension and a mandatory drug/alcohol assessment by a licensed drug/ alcohol agency.
 The student must comply with the agency's action plan.
-Written documentation from the agency that the student has compiled must be given to the building principal and/or S.A.P. team.
-Failure to comply fully will result in a formal intervention with the S.A.P. team.
+Written documentation from the agency that the student has complied must be given to the building principal and/or SAP team.
+Failure to comply fully will result in a formal intervention with the SAP team.
 If the student does not comply with the terms set forth during the formal intervention to convince the student to comply, the principal will recommend expulsion to the Board of School Directors.
 Subsequent offenses: Mandatory hearing before the Board of School Directors for immediate expulsion.
 Principal will contact law enforcement officials.
-Principal will complete mandatory S.A.P. referral.
-Principal will contact parent/guardians.
+Principal will complete mandatory SAP referral Principal will contact parent/ guardian.
 Student may be referred to the Board of School Directors for expulsion upon the first offense.
-Otherwise, the disciplinary action described in 2B, 2C, and 2D will be implemented.
-Drugs, alcohol and parahernalia confiscated; principal will contact law enforcement officials.
-Principal will contact law enforcement officials.
-Law enforcement officials will contact parent/guardian if appropriate.
+Otherwise the disciplinary action described in 2B, 2C and 2D will be implemented.
+Principal will contact law enforcement officials Law enforcement officials will contact parent/guardian if appropriate.
 The non-student will be banned for life from all school district property and events by letter from the district's solicitor.
 Drugs, alcohol and paraphernalia confiscated; principal will contact law enforcement officials.